thaolmk54/hcrn-videoqa/README.md

-# Hierarchical Conditional Relation Networks for Video Question Answering
+# Hierarchical Conditional Relation Networks for Video Question Answering (HCRN-VideoQA)

 We introduce a general-purpose reusable neural unit called Conditional Relation Network (CRN) that encapsulates and transforms an array of tensorial objects into a new array of the same kind, conditioned on a contextual feature.
 The flexibility of CRN units is then examined in solving Video Question Answering, a challenging problem requiring joint comprehension of video content and natural language processing.